matplotlib/matplotlib/doc/devel/contributing.rst

 Submitting a bug report
 =======================

-In case you experience issues using this package, do not hesitate to submit a ticket to the
+If you find a bug in the code or documentation, do not hesitate to submit a ticket to the
 `Bug Tracker <https://github.com/matplotlib/matplotlib/issues>`_.
 You are also welcome to post feature requests or pull requests.